smarteist/C-Weak-Lib/README.md

 ### What is this?!
-this code and configuration shows how a weak C library can be a bullet to your foot and change memory data collaturally!
+this code and configuration shows how a weak C library can be a bullet to your foot and change memory data collaterally!

 Our weak library changes x and y variables together without any error or warning, that shows we should have a very good understanding about memory and it's L/R Values!